Hyperscale secondary replicas

-- appear as regular (read-only) Azure SQL databases in the portal and in API (AZ CLI, PowerShell, T-SQL) calls;
+- Named replicas appear as regular (read-only) Azure SQL databases in the portal and in API (AZ CLI, PowerShell, T-SQL) calls.

-- can have database name different from the primary replica, and optionally be located on a different logical server (as long as it is in the same region as the primary replica);
+- Named replicas can have database name different from the primary replica, and optionally be located on a different logical server (as long as it is in the same region as the primary replica).

-- have their own Service Level Objective that can be set and changed independently from the primary replica;
+- Named replicas have their own Service Level Objective that can be set and changed independently from the primary replica.

-- support for up to 30 named replicas (for each primary replica);
+- Named replicas support for up to 30 named replicas (for each primary replica).

-As a result, named replicas offers several benefits over HA replicas, for what concern read-only workloads:
+As a result, named replicas offer several benefits over HA replicas, for what concern read-only workloads: